Avatar Fingerprinting for Authorized Use of Synthetic Talking-Head Videos: Evaluation

 \subsection{Ablation Study}

-Our method outperforms existing baselines by introducing two novel components: the dynamic facial identity features, which capture in a compact and expressive way the face dynamics, and the loss function, which defines the shape of the identity embedding.
-Here we study the contribution of each.
+Our method outperforms existing baselines by introducing two novel components: the dynamic facial identity features, which capture the facial dynamics in a compact and expressive way, and the loss function, which defines the shape of the identity embedding.
+Here we study the contribution of each, using the face-vid2vid generator for training and testing.
 We evaluate the contribution of our dynamic facial identity features by swapping them with 3DMM features~\cite{3dmm1999}, a popular choice to capture facial dynamics.
-Since we use ID-Reveal as our temporal CNN backbone, for this ablation we use the loss function proposed in their original paper~\cite{Cozzolino_2021_ICCV}.
-We re-train the same network using our features and observe a jump from 0.677 to 0.727 in terms of AUC.
-Upon inspection we notice that the 3DMM features tend to over-smooth the facial motion, and are unable to capture subtle dynamics that prove critical to avatar fingerprinting, and which our features capture (more visual comparison are in the Supplementary).
-We also evaluate the contribution of our identity embedding loss and observe a further improvement.
+Since we use a temporal CNN backbone similar to the one from ID-Reveal, for this ablation we use the loss function proposed in their original paper~\cite{Cozzolino_2021_ICCV}.
+We re-train the same network using our features and observe a jump from 0.718 to 0.754 in terms of AUC.
+Upon inspection we notice that the 3DMM features tend to over-smooth the facial motion, and are unable to capture subtle dynamics that prove critical to avatar fingerprinting, and which our features capture.
+We also evaluate the contribution of our dynamic identity embedding loss and observe a further improvement (AUC 0.868).
+With our loss formulation, the advantage of $\text{R}_{j,\text{ID}_1,\text{ID}_2}(t)$ in Eq.~\ref{eq:loss} is also evident when compared against a model trained without this term (AUC 0.850).
 Table~\ref{table:feature-loss-ablation} summarizes this ablation study.
-ID-Reveal's loss distinguishes between real and synthetic videos.
-Therefore, it can be satisfied more easily because of the artifacts that only affect synthetic videos.
-Our loss only compares synthetic videos and, therefore, must latch on the subtle differences in self- and cross-reenactment videos: the underlying dynamics of the motion.
+Additional experiments in the Supplement show the impact of $F$, performance on scripted vs. free-from monologues, and robustness to video distortions.